kakalakola/ChecksumInator/README.md

 # ChecksumInator
-A checksum calculator for 8-bit and 16-bit ROMs.
+A checksum calculator for 8-bit ROMs.

 New in version 0.6.0
   - Rewrote the entire code in C for ... reasons